shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 Queue: Hexantler, Fyrorage, Embird

 Fyrorage has higher base power than Embird, so if Fyrorage reacted to Embird, it would go after.
 Which is pointless, because it wants to damage boost before the damage is dealt.
 But Fyrorage reacted to Hexantler, which reacted to Embird and went before it, so Fyrorage gets to go before Embird, but after Hexantler.

-# Speeds

-Abilities and actions have a speed that may allow them to jump ahead in the queue.
-From fastest to slowest, the speeds are Super Fast, Fast, Normal, Slow, Super Slow.
-A reacting ability that has a speed faster than the ability it reacts to may go before it in the queue.
-If an ability does not specify a speed, it is always Normal speed.

-# Deck Rules

-When you make your own creature deck, here are the rules it must follow:

--   The point cost total of creatures in the deck must be 100 or less.
-The point cost is displayed on the bottom right corner of each creature.
--   You may have any number of copies of a creature
--   At least one creature in the deck must be named.
-A named creature is one that has a name written in its pet name field
--   That’s it

-When you make your own landmark deck, here are the rules it must follow:

--   It must contain exactly 5 landmark cards
--   You may only have 1 copy of each landmark in your deck
--   Landmarks may share the same terrains